Screen Time for Kids: A Balanced Approach

 First things first, how much is too much?
 The American Academy of Pediatrics (AAP) suggests:

-If your child is aged 2 to 5 years: Limit their screen time to 1 hour per day of good-quality programming.
+If your child is aged 2 to 5 years: Limit the screen time for kids of this age to 1 hour per day of good-quality programming.

 For children aged 6 years and older: Set consistent limits to ensure screen time doesn't interfere with sleep, physical activity, or other healthy behaviors.